Kathuria/flutter_practise/CONTRIBUTION.md

 Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHubs docs](https://docs.github.com/en).

 Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).